AIDS law manual

 The astonishing statistics, reflecting the rapid increase in HIV/AIDS within the prison community, bring with them a multitude of legal issues.
 This chapter addresses the wide range of concerns that prisoners living with HIV/AIDS might bring to an ALRP attorney.
 These prisoners have many of the same needs as those living outside the prison setting, including access to health care, treatment, and counseling.
 However, prisoners also have very distinct and critical needs, such as protection in the confidentiality of their HIV diagnosis throughout the prison, and protection from harassment and discrimination by guards and inmates.
 Despite the disproportionately high HIV infection rate among prisoners and their pressing needs, most penal systems in the U.S. have not developed comprehensive strategies for HIV treatment, education, prevention, or harassment reduction.

 As the demographics of HIV infection have changed over time, certain communities have been disproportionately impacted.
 The 2001 Census Report estimates that six percent of all people living with HIV/AIDS in San Francisco are transgender.
-The transgender community in San Francisco is experiencing extremely high seroprevalence rates.
+The transgender community in San Francisco is experiencing extremely high rates of HIV infection.
 Recent research found a 24 percent HIV infection rate among the estimated 5,000 transgender individuals in San Francisco.
 Clearly an awareness of the legal issues related to this population is critical for legal practitioners.

 Most people with HIV face some issue regarding public knowledge of their status.
 While previous chapters dealt with the discrimination they face in obtaining employment, insurance, and access to public accommodations, public knowledge of their status may easily touch other parts of their lives, such as child custody or maintenance of personal relationships.